fnl/libfnl/README.rst

     project has its own)
 ``libfnl.gnamed``
-    providing management and storage facilities for gene/protein symbols, names, keywords and their references into literature based on SQLAlchemy_ ``libfnl.medline``
+    providing management and storage facilities for gene/protein symbols, names, keywords and their references into literature based on SQLAlchemy_;
+    outsourced as its own package
+``libfnl.medline``
-    providing a management and storage facility for MEDLINE and PubMed records based on SQLAlchemy_
+    providing a management and storage facility for MEDLINE and PubMed records based on SQLAlchemy_;
+    outsorced as its own package
 ``libfnl.nlp``
     currently, just a Python wrapper for the GENIA_ Tagger_ ``libfnl.stat``